raspberrypilearning/getting-started-with-guis/worksheet2.md

 1. Save your code and press F5 to run it.
 Note that the Combo appears in the very top left of the screen even though we specified its grid position as [0,1].
 This is because empty grid squares have no height or width, so as grid square [0,0] is empty, it effectively doesn't exist.

-1. Add a `Text` widget in grid square [0,0] to provide some description of what the person will be selecting using the `Combo`:
+1. On the GUI, add a `Text` widget in grid square [0,0] to provide some description of what the person will be selecting using the `Combo`:

     ```python
     film_description = Text(app, text="Which film would you like to see?", grid=[0,0])